Jaydeepkakadiya19/vote_system/README.md

-"# vote_system"
 This is Blockchain based Voting system that enable remote voting.
 We have used ECDSA to encrypt vote and blocks.
+Find Research Paper for more details.